openconfig/public/doc/implementation-guidance/leafrefs-in-openconfig.md

      key (under a `config` or `state` container) directly under the `list` structure itself, to comply with the YANG requirements.
-2. To provide a foreign-key within one part of the schema to another schema element The common use case for such leaves is to allow the schema to be normalised, and to allow programmatic means of traversing the schema (e.g., automatically retrieving data that corresponds to such `leafref` references, without needing to write schema-path specific handling code).
+2. To provide a foreign-key within one part of the schema to another schema element.
+The common use case for such leaves is to allow the schema to be normalized, and to allow programmatic means of traversing the schema (e.g., automatically retrieving data that corresponds to such `leafref` references, without needing to write schema-path specific handling code).
    * For example, defining a `leafref` with the path